rich1051/prime-solo-project/README.md

 ## Usage

+1. The app opens on a "Login" page.
+Click the Register button to create a new user.

-1. The app opens on a "Home" page, which provides a variety of movie posters and their accompanying titles.
-Upon click of a movie poster, the user will be navigated to a "Details" page for the specific movie clicked.
+2. The application will navigate to the "Home" page, which provides a search bar that taps into the OMDb API movie database.
+Clicking a movie card will take the user to the selected movie's "Details" page.

-2. The "Details" page depicts the movie title, poster, genres, and a brief description from the database.
-Clicking the "Back" button navigates the user back to "Home" page, where another movie may be selected.
+3. The "Details" page provides movie-specific details, including cast, rating, and a plot summary.
+The user can also click the "Add" button, which initiates a modal form to create a recipe themed around the movie.

+4. Below the movie details is a list (if present) of recipes created by users.
+The current user can view other users' recipes and "Favorite" them, adding them to the "My Favorites" tab.
+If the current user has already created a recipe for the movie, they are able to "Edit" and "Delete" their own recipes from the list.

+5. Navigating to the "My Recipes" tab using the Navigation Bar will display all recipes created by the current user across all movies.
+The user can "View", "Delete", and "Edit" their recipes from this page.
+Navigating to the "My Favorites" tab will display all recipes favorited by the current user across all movies.
+The user can "View" and "Remove" (Unfavorite) their favorited recipes from this page.

 ## Built With

-Visual Studio Code, Node/Nodemon, React.js, Redux.js, Passport.js, Axios, Material-UI, SQL, and Express
+Visual Studio Code, Node/Nodemon, React.js, Redux.js, Passport.js, Axios, OMDb API, Material-UI, SQL, and Express

 ## Acknowledgement

 Thanks to the Prime Digital Academy faculty (Liz and Dane) who equipped me with the tools to make this application possible.
-Also thank you to my local Prime podmates Sabina, Adam, and Zackaria for helping me troubleshoot.

 ## Support